haojiang2020/Integer-Convertor/README.md

 Jiang, H. (2022, June 2).
 Some Modulo Sequence Ciphers.
 Retrieved from osf.io/f63je

-(2) See "Python File/Instruction of Integer Converter (Python).pdf" for the detials of the functions in the Python program; the latest version of the python file is v.
-0.1.0, "Python File/v 0.1.0/integer_converter.py".
+(2) See "Python File/Instruction of Integer Converter (Python).pdf" for the detials of the functions in the Python program; the latest version of the Python file is v.
+0.1.1, "Python File/v 0.1.1/integer_converter.py".

+(2) See "Python File/Instruction of Integer Converter (R).pdf" for the detials of the functions in the R program; the latest version of the R file is v.
+0.1.1, "R File/v 0.1.1/integer_converter.r".